localstack/serverless-localstack/README.md

 ## Change Log

+* v0.4.32: Add endpoint to AWS credentials for compatibility with serverless-domain-manager plugin
 * v0.4.31: Fix format of API GW endpoints printed in stack output
 * v0.4.30: Fix plugin for use with Serverless version 2.30+
 * v0.4.29: Add missing service endpoints to config